GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Experimental Results

-The swift increase in grasp accuracy shows that both networks quickly converge to satisfactory performance.
-The most interesting part of these results is comparing the grasping accuracy on the synthetic dataset with the results obtained on the real-world dataset; in the synthetic dataset, both networks converge to approximately 94\% accuracy, with GraspCaps outperforming the ablated network by a difference of less than 1\%.
-When looking at the real-world dataset results however, the difference is much more pronounced.
-Again, GraspCaps achieves an accuracy of 94\% while the ablated network converges to a significantly lower accuracy of 89\%.
-This is a strong indication that the GraspCaps architecture has a higher generalization ability than the ablated network.
-The real dataset is more noisy than the synthetic dataset, so the results indicate that the GraspCaps architecture is more resistant to varying input data and noise than the ablated network, leading to superior performance in the real world.
+By analyzing the accuracy versus epoch plot, we observed that both networks exhibited a rapid improvement in grasp accuracy, quickly convergent to adequate performance on the simulated dataset.
+The comparative results of grasping accuracy between the synthetic and real objects datasets were particularly interesting.
+On the synthetic dataset, both networks achieved roughly $94\%$ grasp accuracy, with GraspCaps outperforming the ablated network by less than $1\%$.
+However, when tested on the real object dataset, a substantial discrepancy emerged.
+Our approach demonstrated a $95\%$ grasp accuracy, whereas the ablated network converged to a significantly lower accuracy of $89\%$.
+This significant difference suggests that the GraspCaps architecture has a higher generalization ability than the ablated network.
+We hypothesize that the disparity in performance between the two networks on the real-world dataset can be attributed to the level of noise inherent in real-world data compared to the synthetic dataset.
+This robustness to noise and varying input data contributes to the superior performance of GraspCaps in real-world situations.
+This observation highlights the potential of the GraspCaps to adapt and generalize effectively, making it a promising solution for robotic applications.